CD 154 [160] MR Hemingray

 About 10-30 of these are known to exist.
 John Scherzinger reported

-a dozen were found in a flea market in New Jersey.
-There is also a
+were found in a flea market in New Jersey.
+There is also a report

-report of about 20 of them coming from a central Indiana collector
+of about 20 of them coming from a central Indiana collector who found them

-who found them on a phone line, didn't think they were worth much and crackled
+on a phone line, didn't think they were worth much and crackled them to sell

 What does the MR stand for?